seegg/barebone-demo/README.md

 ```

-The useStore hook also accepts an optional equality function
+The useStore hook also accepts an optional function to test if
-to check if the local state should be updated or not and rerender
+the local state should be updated when the store is updated.
-the component.

-The equality check is called when the state of the store
+The check is done when the store is updating.
+The new state and
-changes, the new state and the old state is then passed in as
+the old state is pass to the function as the first two arguments.
-arguments to the function.

 ```ts
 const Counter = () => {